mdn/content/files/en-us/learn/performance/multimedia/index.md

 With photographic motifs that do not feature transparency there is a lot wider range of formats to chose from.
 If you want to play it safe, then you would go for well compressed **Progressive JPEGs**.
 Progressive JPEGs, in contrast to normal JPEGs, render progressively (hence the name), meaning the user sees a low-resolution version that gains clarity as the image downloads, rather than the image loading at full resolution top-to-bottom or even only rendering once completely downloaded.
 A good compressor for these would be MozJPEG, e.g. available to use in the online image optimization tool [Squoosh](https://squoosh.app/).
 A quality setting of 75% should yield decent results.

-Other formats improve on JPEG's capabilities in regards to compression, but are not available on every browser:
+Other formats improve on JPEG's capabilities regarding compression, but are not available on every browser:

 - [WebP](/en-US/docs/Web/Media/Formats/Image_types#webp_image) — Excellent choice for both images and animated images.
 WebP offers much better compression than PNG or JPEG with support for higher color depths, animated frames, transparency etc. (but not progressive display.).
 Supported by all major browsers except Safari 14 on macOS desktop.